xigadee/Microservice/README.md

 .AttachPersistenceManagerAzureBlobStorage(
 ```
 ### Refactoring
 As mentioned earlier, Xigadee is designed to allow quick rapid application development, through easy refactoring of its pipeline based code.
-Below we have broken the initial Microservice in to two independent services, and connected them together using a Manual communication bridge.
+Below we have broken the initial Microservice in to two independent services (_PersistenceClientServer_ method on the [same test class](Src/Test/Test.Xigadee/Samples/PersistenceLocal.cs)), and connected the services together using a manual communication bridge.
  ```C#
 //Create an internal test communication bridge var fabric = new ManualFabricBridge();